JayScarrott/mr-johnson/readme/README.md

 Google Fonts - Used for Fonts

-Replit - Used to write the code
+Replit - Initially used to write the code before moving to Visual Studio

+Visual Studio Code - Used to write code for main project

+Notepad - Quick place to store code when changing for comparison

 ## Deployment & Local Development